uglifruit3/BeepComp/Readme.md

 * Octave - specifies the octave at which a note will be played.
 The numbers 1-9 are valid syntax.
 Each octave starts with the note C and ends with B. So a third-octave B and fourth-octave C are one half-step apart from each other.
 * Duration - specifies the number of beats for which a note will last.
 These follow the conventions of regular musical notation, with the characters below corresponding to certain musical counterparts:
+  * If no duration character is given, the note is taken to be a quarter note.
+The eighth note characters can be repeated for further subdivisions (e.g. '^^' gives a sixteenth note, '^^^' gives a thirty-second note, and so on).
+The dot can be used in a similar manner. **Note:** dots must be the final duration character(s) if multiple are given.

 character |  note type
 ----------|-----------